urgap/urgap/docs/source/quickstart.rst

 Executing example scripts
 -------------------------

+Urgap comes with a set of example scripts covering single node execution to fully-fledged pipelines.
 Have a look in the example_scripts folder to get started with more advanced workflows.
 Most example scripts come with a click interface, for help simply run python scriptXXX.py --help